iskodirajga/buzzingpixel.com/system/user/content/software/fabricator/documentation/sections/01--getting-started/01--installation.md

 ### Grunt Tasks

-There are two commands you can run from the command line.
+You will run tasks such as watch, compile, create new modules, check for updates, and update via the Grunt command line.
+Here are the commands you can run:

 #### `grunt`